 - Young Offenders Act 1994

 - Family and Community Services Act 1972

-For more information on the legislative context of child protection in South Australia, visit the Protecting Children section of Department for Families and Communities website.
+For more information on child protection in South Australia, visit the Child Protection section of Department for Families and Communities website.

 Reporting Child Abuse